Some Graftings of Complex Projective Structures with Schottky Holonomy: Preliminaries

 \subsection{Hopf Torus}

-To every grafting there is an associated torus, which we now briefly discuss.
+To every grafting there is an associated torus, which we now briefly discuss, and discuss in more detail later.
 Since $\gamma$ is admissible $\rho(\gamma)$ is a hyperbolic element in $PSL_{2}(\mathbb{C})$.
 There are two fixed points $Fix(\rho(\gamma))$ of $<\rho(\gamma)>$.
-The quotient $T = \chat - Fix(\rho(\gamma))$ under the action of $<\rho(\gamma)>$ is a projective structure on a torus we call the Hopf torus.
+The quotient $T = \chat \backslash Fix(\rho(\gamma))$ under the action of $<\rho(\gamma)>$ is a projective structure on a torus we call the Hopf torus.
 Each lift of $\gamma$ has a corresponding Hopf torus.
 The developing maps of these Hopf tori differ by post-composition with a Mobius transformation and their holonomy representations differ by conjugation in $PSL_{2}(\C)$.